 Hello and welcome to my website.

-Things may be tough for you at this point in your life and you may need to find someone to talk to who is not involved in your life, someone who can be objective, someone who respects your privacy and confidentiality, and someone with whom you feel completely safe and comfortable.
+Things may be tough for you at this point in your life and you may need to find someone to talk to who can be objective, someone who respects your privacy and confidentiality, and someone with whom you feel completely safe and comfortable.
 I believe everyone could use someone like this to talk to at some point in their lives.
 Therapy is not somehow admitting failure or pointing blame.
 Therapy is an opportunity to grow, to find validation, to feel understood, to speak your mind, to discover your true feelings, and to determine what is really important to you.

 I would like to take some time to share with you a little bit more about me personally.
 I first became interested in psychology when I was in high school and I took a class on the anatomy and physiology of the brain.
 I was fascinated!
 Then, in college I became interested in counseling when I volunteered for a Crisis Helpline and then later went through bereavement training at a local Hospice.
 My senior research project was in anger management training.
 I received my BS in Psychology from Colorado State University in 1986.